-Expy: T. rex and Edmontosaurus to Daspletosaurus and Maiasaura respectively, as well as animals that use the same animation models: Alvarezsaurus to Shuvuuia, Notosuchus to Allodaposuchus, Magyarosaurus to Ampelosaurus, and other island-dwelling dwarf dinosaurs to their mainland counterparts.
+Expy: T. rex and Edmontosaurus to Daspletosaurus and Maiasaura respectively (as stated in the program), as well as animals that use the same animation models: Alvarezsaurus to Shuvuuia, Notosuchus to Allodaposuchus, Saltasaurus to Magyarosaurus, Aucasaurus to Tarascosaurus, and the island-dwelling dwarf dinosaurs to their mainland counterparts.

 Feathered Fiend: Many dinosaurs, including Velociraptor, Oviraptor, Pyroraptor, Troodon, Ichthyornis, Alvarezsaurus, and another type of Troodon.
 The Velociraptor and Pyroraptor are portrayed as sympathetic characters, however, and the island troodonts are also benevolent towards the main character in the episode they're shown in.